fiverbeyond/In-Otter-Words/_posts/2026-1-1-some-heroes-in-the-immigration-debate.md

 ## Senator Chris Van Hollen

-In "the problem from Hell", Samantha Powers does an admirable job of detailing how seemingly banal visits to foreign nations can be vital in fighting for human rights.
-[Cite The Problem From Hell].
+In her book "A Problem from Hell", Samantha Powers does an admirable job of detailing how seemingly banal visits to foreign nations can be vital in fighting for human rights.
 I'm also reminded of the imprisonment of Alexei Navalny, when the Kremlin had to regularly refuse reporters requests to visit Navalny in prison.
 Let me say up front that I don't think ICE's actions are on par with those of the genocidal Khmer Rouge.
 My point is just that, when tortuous incarceration is used to 'disappear' people forever, even a mere visit can be a threat to the powers that be.

 When Kilmar Abrego Garcia was thrown into CECOT, Senator Chris Van Hollen could have simply released a statement of vague sympathy.
 He could have deferred to the courts, or written a strongly worded letter, or distracted voters from the whole issue.

 "It is absolutely unjust and illegal to have this Marylander detained one more day in a notorious prison in El Salvador."[^chris-van-hollen-its-unjust]

-Instead, he took the time, resources, and effort to arrange a face-to-face visit with Kilmar [Cite the visit].
+Instead, he took the time, resources, and effort to arrange a face-to-face visit with Kilmar.
 Such a simple request, merely to meet face to face with a prisoner... and yet it evidently caused a scramble.
-The CECOT torture camp was publicly hailed as a place where no one would ever be allowed to leave [cite this quote], but shortly before [check this] the Senator's visit, Kilmar did just that.
+The CECOT torture camp was publicly hailed as a place where no one would ever be allowed to leave [^el-salvador-never-leave], but shortly before the Senator's visit, Kilmar did just that.
 Before the meeting, he was transferred to a different prison with more humane conditians, and eventually, he returned to the United States, making a proud open mockery of Kristi Noem's claims that he would "never return"[^never-return]).
-President Bukele's attempt to make the visit look luxurious (by staging margaritas in the photo) backfired beautifully when the Senator took the time to publicly point out the staging [cite this].
+President Bukele's social media posts that were meant to make the visit look luxurious (by staging margaritas in the photo) backfired beautifully when the Senator took the time to publicly point out the staging [^chris-van-hollen-staging].

 It's not often that I need to begrudgingly admire the actions of a U.S. Senator, but Van Hollen's boldness made me hope that, should I be whisked away without due process, my Senator might have the guts to stand up for me.